Alejogb1/job-board/blog-data/how-to-change-the-background-color-of-the-current-line-in-phpstorm.md

 id: "how-to-change-the-background-color-of-the-current-line-in-phpstorm"
 ---

-well, let's tackle this phpstorm background color for the current line thing. i've been there, done that, got the t-shirt (and probably a few more from late-night coding sessions). it's one of those seemingly small things that can really boost your coding comfort and productivity once you get it dialed in.
+well, phpstorm background color for the current line thing. i've been there, done that, got the t-shirt (and probably a few more from late-night coding sessions). it's one of those seemingly small things that can really boost your coding comfort and productivity once you get it dialed in.

 first off, if you're looking to make the current line pop a bit more, you're not alone. the default highlighting can sometimes blend into the background, especially if you're working with a color scheme that's not super high contrast. been there, staring at a wall of text wondering where the heck my cursor was. trust me, it's a common struggle.